Georgetown Hoyas men's basketball: Kenner League

 Each summer Georgetown University's McDonough Gymnasium hosts the Kenner League.
-Named after one of the founders and first director of the Metropolitan Police Boys' and Girls' Club of Washington DC, the Kenner league is the only NCAA sanctioned summer league in Washington, D.C.
+Named after one of the founders and first director of the Metropolitan Police Boys' and Girls' Club of Washington, D.C., the Kenner league is the only NCAA sanctioned summer league in Washington, D.C.
 Formed in 1982, the league allows Georgetown players to continue their development in an NCAA-structured environment, and to stay within view of watchful eyes on a college campus (even if the coaches were not allowed there by NCAA rules).
 From its humble beginnings, the Kenner legacy continued to build throughout the 1980s, with coverage in The Washington Post beginning around 1986, then a high school bracket following soon thereafter, and ultimately the arrival of "senior" teams featuring a mix of former Georgetown players, visiting NBA stars, and local hoop legends.

 Kenner continued to grow, with more fans making the trip weekly to the gymnasium for a series of weeknight and weekend games each summer.
 As new recruits arrived at Georgetown, following them at the Kenner League became a priority for fans.
 Many fans might think Georgetown runs the Kenner League, but it does not.
 The league is an independent effort, whose organizers must raise money from Nike and team sponsors to cover the cost of officials, jerseys, and other organizational costs, and maintain NCAA certification.
 As summer leagues go, Kenner is among the longest running of its kind.
 Since the league has been in existence, nearly 200 Georgetown players have played in the Kenner League.
-After nearly a two year break due to COVID-19, Kenner League returned in the summer of 2022.
+After nearly a two-year break due to COVID-19, Kenner League returned in the summer of 2022.